 What are the requirements for admission?

-- Applicants must hold a bachelor's degree from an accredited college or university, or a master's degree in information science or a related field.
+- Applicants must hold a bachelor's from an accredited college or university.

 - All international degree-seeking applicants are required to submit the results of the TOEFL or IELTS as evidence of English proficiency unless they qualify for an exemption, as defined by the Graduate College.
 International applicants who are not exempt must submit evidence of having passed the Test of English as a Foreign Language (TOEFL) with a score of 620 or higher (or 260 or higher for the computer-administered version; 103 or higher [at least a 24 in each section] for the IBT).
 The test can be administered in the student's home country but should be arranged at least one year before the applicant expects to begin the program.
 The IELTS test is also accepted with a minimum score of 7.5 in each section.
 Our School's Institution code is 1836.